-Class and Lab Safety
+Class & Lab Safety

 Proper safety glasses must be worn at all times in all science and technology laboratories when participating in activities where eye injuries might occur.
 Certain technical labs may require safety shoes/boots or other safety gear.
 Check with faculty member for specifics.
-This college does NOT provide emergency medical/nursing staff.
+This college does NOT provide emergency medical/ nursing staff.
 In the event of an accident, the Reception Office must be notified immediately.
-When accidents occur, an accident form must be completed and an investigation will be conducted.
+When accidents occur, an accident form must be completed.